 It is illegal to excavate, break or reconstruct anything on any portion of a City of Calgary road right-of-way without authorization in writing from the Director of Roads.
 This authorization takes the form of a Road indemnification agreement.
 The road right-of-way includes: city streets, sidewalks, driveway crossings, concrete roadways, boulevards, curbs and gutters, back lanes/alleys and walkways.

-An indemnification agreement authorizes a contractor working on behalf of a homeowner to excavate, break or reconstruct all or any portion of a street for a particular project.
+An indemnification agreement authorizes a certified contractor working on behalf of a property owner to excavate, break or reconstruct all or any portion of a street for a particular project.
 This agreement:

-- Protects The City from potential lawsuits that could arise from construction on City property.
+- Protects The City from potential lawsuits that could arise in response to work performed on City property.

 - Ensures that construction on City property complies with City standards.

 - Requires the person or company who enters into the agreement to maintain the work for two years.

 As part of the indemnification agreement, if you are constructing a lane, replacing curb and gutter, or performing any other work that could affect the grade of the roadway, The City will conduct a survey and provide grades for the construction.

 Please note: Once an indemnification agreement has been approved by The City, you must obtain an excavation permit before you begin construction.
 See the excavation permit page for more information.

 In your request for The City to prepare an indemnification agreement, you must provide: